dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution.md

 ## How to submit a Pull Request

-After you have commited your changes in a branch, you can go to [Github Pull Requests](https://github.com/dnbexperience/eufemia/pulls) and open a new pull request.
+After you have committed your changes in a branch, you can go to [Github Pull Requests](https://github.com/dnbexperience/eufemia/pulls) and open a new pull request.
 In the pull request message there will be a template that you fill out (including a summary of your changes and of the runned tests).
 Request one of the maintainers as reviewers and submit your request.

 More information in [Style guides - Git convention](/contribute/style-guides/git#pull-requests).